Copenhagen, Denmark: Summer 2017

 As a part of my summer internship at the WHO, I attended the International Childhood Obesity Conference (CIOI 2017) in Lisbon, Portugal.

-I have also used this internship period to explore Denmark and Portugal and continue my work as a photojournalist.
-Learn about my intercultural culinary pursuits.
+I have also used this internship period to explore Denmark, Portugal, and Basque Country (Spain) and continue my work as a food photojournalist.
+Learn more about my intercultural culinary pursuits.